ki3ani/philipmjohnson.github.io/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

 [GitHub Pages](https://pages.github.com/) is a free service that makes it easy for students to create public documentation about their projects as part of their repository, and then render it with a choice of various HTML themes.
 In ICS 314, students learn what is appropriate to include in project documentation, such as an overview of the problem the application is intended to address, a user guide showing screenshots of each page and functionality in the system, a developer guide explaining how to download, install, and run the system, results from any user feedback on the system, the development history of the system, and how to contact the developers.
 They also learn how to format and publish this information using GitHub Pages.

-For example, here is the first section of the project documentation for a Fall 2019 ICS 314 final project called Studious Manoa, available at [https://studious-manoa.github.io/](https://studious-manoa.github.io/):
+For example, here is the first section of the project documentation for an ICS 314 final project called Studious Manoa, available at [https://studious-manoa.github.io/](https://studious-manoa.github.io/):

 <figure>
 <img class="img-fluid" src="{{ site.baseurl }}/img/ten-ways-studious-manoa.png">